 While you and everyone else knows at some level that life is finite, you probably have never thought about it as concretely or as frequently as after a diagnosis of cancer.
-Cancer survivors are acutely aware of our limited time on earth, mental health experts say.
+Cancer survivors may be acutely aware of our limited time on earth, mental health experts say.
 Mortality is, quite literally, in your face.
-So the cancer experience affects your perception of time.
-You may feel suddenly impatient and become acutely aware of your frustration at spending time at things you always perceived as meaningless — only now they may seem more so.
-Whenever you have a more acute sense of time being finite, you start to think more and more about what matters to you and how you want to spend your time.
+So the cancer experience may affect your perception of time.
+You may feel suddenly impatient and become acutely aware of your frustration at spending time doing things you always perceived as meaningless — only now they may seem increasingly so.
+Whenever you have a heightened sense of time being finite, you start to think more and more about what matters to you and how you want to spend your time.
 Trite as it may sound, cancer truly is a life-changing event.
 Often, someone who has weathered a cancer diagnosis comes through treatment much stronger — and ready for change.

 Why cancer changes you

-Although many more people now survive cancer, there’s always the thought that your cancer could be life-shortening.
-At the least, you’re aware that you expected to live to 85 or beyond, and die of old age, but that your script could be different.
+Although many more people now survive cancer, there can be the thought that your cancer could be life-shortening.
+At the very least, you’re aware that, if you expected to live to 85 or beyond and die of old age, your script could be different.
 And that’s reason enough to rethink career, friends, family, travel and other leisure pursuits.
-Much like a global tragedy like the 9-11 attacks on New York and Washington made a whole nation rethink priorities, a cancer diagnosis shakes you up, from head to toe.

 Is your reaction typical?

 No one says, “I’m glad I got cancer.”
 But most everyone says “It changed the way I look at my life, the way I handle relationships, my career, everything.”
-Your reaction is very typical if you are talking about your need to do something more meaningful — whether on the job or off the job, such as spending more time with family or volunteering for a worthy cause.
-Your reaction is typical if you find yourself thinking “Life is precious and meaningful.
-How do I make changes in my business life that support the changes I want to make in my personal life?”
-Mental health experts who work with cancer survivors say it’s common for people to seek out more creative, and therefore meaningful, avenues of work or leisure.
-It’s typical to hear an investment banker say they’d like to be a poet, but much less rare to hear a poet decide to become an investment banker.
-For many people trying to shift to a more meaningful job or career, money becomes secondary — despite the fact that medical bills may be overwhelming.
-On the other hand, if you have been living “hand-to-mouth,” you may decide you need to get more education or apply for better-paying jobs.
-If you are “under-stressed” or under-stimulated at work, you may be even more likely to think about change.
+Your reaction is very typical if you are talking about your need to do something more meaningful on the job or off the job, such as spending more time with family or volunteering for a worthy cause.
+Your reaction is typical if you find yourself thinking, “Life is precious and significant.
+How can I make changes in my work life that will support the changes I want to make in my personal life?”
+Mental health experts who work with cancer survivors say it’s common for people to seek out more creative, meaningful, avenues of work or leisure.
+For many people, when trying to shift to a more fulfilling job or career, money becomes secondary, despite the fact that medical bills may be overwhelming.
+On the other hand, if you have been living hand-to-mouth, you may decide you need to get more education or go after a better-paying job.
+If you are under-stimulated at work, you may be even more likely to think about change.